aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/frontend/README.md

 ## How to analyze a contract

-Once you open the web application in your browser, click the **Browse** button near the top right corner and select a contract file.
-The file needs to be in plain text format.
+Once you open the web application in your browser, click the **New Analysis** button near the top right corner and select a contract file.
+Supported formats: PDF (.pdf), Word (.doc, .docx), or plain text (.txt).

 ![Main page](images/main-webapp-page.png)